Publisher’s Note: Lesley A. Martin

 —Lesley A. Martin

-Publisher, The PhotoBook Review and Aperture Foundation book program
+Publisher, The PhotoBook Review, and Director of Special Projects, Aperture Foundation

 The PhotoBook Review is a publication dedicated to the consideration of the photobook—focusing on the best photography books being published, from the coffee-table book to the handmade artist’s edition, and on creating a better understanding of the ecosystem of the photobook as a whole.